carlk3/FreeRTOS-FAT-CLI-for-RPi-Pico/README.md

 ## Troubleshooting
 * The first thing to try is lowering the SPI baud rate (see hw_config.c).
 This will also make it easier to use things like logic analyzers.
+* Try another brand of SD card.
+Some handle the SPI interface better than others.
+(Most consumer devices like cameras or PCs use the SDIO interface.)
+I have had good luck with SanDisk.
 * Tracing: Most of the source files have a couple of lines near the top of the file like:
 ```
 #define TRACE_PRINTF(fmt, args...) // Disable tracing